maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 1. References raw EEG signals to the common average.
 2. Filters all signals using high-pass (4 Hz) and low-pass (30 Hz) filters.
 3. Performs an independent component analysis using the "runica" algorithm to remove eye-blinking artifacts.
+It requires visual inspection of data.
 4. Segments the EEG signals into 16-second trials, time-locked to the scene start, including a 4-second interval before and a 12-second interval after this point.
 5. Calculates wavelet power in the frequency band of 4–30 Hz using the Morlet wavelet for each trial.
 6. Averages wavelet power across three frequency bands of interest: theta-band (4-8 Hz), alpha-band (8-12 Hz), and beta-band (15-30 Hz).